What causes fear of flying?

 David Bowie would happily stand up in front of 100,000 people and play music, but he was afraid of flying – and he’s not alone.

 The illusion of safety is powerful.
 On the road, you can steer, brake, pull over, or change your route.
-In the air, all that power is handed to someone else.
-When you’re on a plane, this is a stranger that you never meet, who is working from behind a locked door.
+In the air, you’ve handed that power to someone else, and that can feel scary.

 OK, so you might get an in-flight message, but it’s not the same as putting your trust in a real person.